 Various factions of Islam have always been at the service of the ruling classes of the era, except for some “revolting-egalitarian-communist” examples.
-Today, this line is continued with a (false revolutionary) discourse towards the poor people.
-The anger of the poor against the order is used by the Islamists for the benefit of the ruling classes.
+Today, this line is continued with a (false revolutionary) discourse toward the poor people.
+The Islamists use the anger of the poor against the order for the benefit of the ruling classes.
 In short, Islam (political Islam) in power or in the struggle for power is a power that plays its role in the service of the ruling classes through its own economic, social, political and ideological-cultural characteristics and goals.

 Some political examples of socialists’ relations with Islam

 Garaudy said these, of course, for a reason.
 FLN (National Liberation Front), led by President Ahmed bin Bella, embarked on an Islamic socialism experience with the support of the army.
 This experience was described in the publication of the General Union of Algerian Workers (UGTA) as “Expressing the wishes of the working masses, the party has taken into account our Muslim roots while determining our path.”
-The newspaper of the army states the philosophical foundations of the revolution that are not based on “dialectical materialism”.
+The army’s newspaper states that the philosophical foundations of the revolution are not based on “dialectical materialism”.
 “What distinguishes us from communism is our desire to establish socialism with God: on the one hand, social and material progress, on the other hand, the development and opening of spiritual values.”
-He says…

-We all know what happened afterwith.
-The experience of establishing a system based on the synthesis of Islam and socialism was ended with the support of the “real Islamists”, whose back will be more and more patched after the overthrow of Bin Bella by the Algerian armed forces in 1965.
+We all know what happened afterwards.
+The experience of establishing a system based on the synthesis of Islam and socialism was ended with the support of the “real Islamists”, which would be more and more patched after the overthrow of Bin Bella by the Algerian armed forces in 1965.
 First by confining the “self-management committees” into the bureaucratic wheel and then liquidating them, then transferring the industrial facilities and agricultural lands under their management to their former owners or private capital.

 The relationship of socialism in the 50s and 60s with Islam in the context of “anti-imperialism” was not limited to Algeria.
 Then there is the bloody and “unforgettable” Indonesian experience that no one remembers, although slightly differently!